mikaimee/Book/README.md

 ## Currently Working On

-- **Search and Discovery Feature**: We are currently working on enhancing the search bar and discovery feature to make it even easier for you to find new books to read.
+- **Search and Discovery Feature**: I am currently working on enhancing the search bar and discovery feature to make it even easier for you to find new books to read.

+## Charting Library

+I used [Recharts](https://recharts.org/en-US/) for creating interactive charts and graphs within our application.
+Recharts is a powerful library for visualizing data in React applications.

 ## Technologies Used